 Sec.
-7-9-64.
-7-9-137.5 Fences, and walls, and hedges
+7-9-64. - Reserved 7-9-137.5 Fences, and walls, and hedges.

-For purposes of this section, "fences and walls" include The regulations in this section apply to any type of fence, wall, retaining wall, sound attenuation wall, or screen, in addition to the applicable requirements of the district except for .
-Ffences/walls shall be in compliance with the following regulations.
+For purposes of this section, "fences and walls" include The regulations in this section apply to any type of fence, wall, retaining wall, sound attenuation wall, or screen, in addition to the applicable requirements of the district in which it is located except for .
+Ffences and walls shall be in compliance with the following regulations.
 However, walls that are located within the interior of an approved tract map and are part of the initial development of that tract map shall be exempt from these regulations.
 Subsections (d) and (e) only shall also apply to hedges, or thick growth of shrubs, bushes or trees.
 Fence/wall heights shall be measured from the base of the fence/wall to the top on interior or exterior side, whichever is greater.
-See fence/wall heights illustration, Figure 7-9-TBD.
-999
+See fence/wall heights illustration, Figure 7-9-64.